Terms of Report

 Any complaint regarding this service must be submitted in writing to the Company within 10 working days of receipt of the report.
 The Consultant will review the matter and respond within a reasonable timeframe.

-6. Report Issue
+17. Report Issue

-i) Reports are issued by email to the email address advised by the client at the time of booking.
+i.
+Reports are issued by email to the email address advised by the Client at the time of booking.

-iii) Reports are provided in colour PDF format only.
+iii.
+Reports are provided in colour PDF format only.

-vii) Refunds will be made to the same payor and method as the original payment for the service only.
+v.
+Refunds will be made to the same payor and method as the original payment for the service only.

-17. Governing Law and Jurisdiction
+18. Governing Law and Jurisdiction

 These Terms shall be governed by and construed in accordance with the laws of Ireland, and the parties submit to the exclusive jurisdiction of the Irish Courts.